-In addition to the gyro assembly a remote display unit is located at the control console.
+In addition to the gyro assembly a remote display unit is located on the hardtop above the helm.

 The generator must be ON in order for the gyro stabilizer to function.

 Spool-up Time to Rated Speed - 50 minutesSpool-up Time to Stabilization - 35 minutesFull speed to zero RPM - approx 2 hours